 Below are my favorite blends that I use in my home.
 30 drops of essential oil per 4-ounce bottle is the concentration I have found that I like the best.
 That being said, if you find that concentration to be too weak or too strong, feel free to adjust accordingly.

-In the basic recipe above, just use any of these specific oil combinations when it calls for the 30 drops of essential oils.
+In the basic recipe (at the bottom of this post), just use any of these specific oil combinations when it calls for the 30 drops of essential oils.
 Try out my blends, or create your own from the essential oils that you have.
 (The printable version of the blends below is available at the end of this post.)

 12 Oil Blends for Natural Air Freshening